turboMaCk/active-record-florder/README.md

 Calculation on is simple - you just need to now position of two sibling to place model in middle of them.
 For first and last position simply use hiher/lower value than first / last.

-Here is teoretical implementation in javascript:
+Here is hypotetical implementation in JavaScript:

 ```js
 /*